Oberon00/cpptutorial/intro.rst

 The ISO Standard
 ================

-In 1998, the ISO standardized C++.
+In 1998, the :abbr:`ISO (International Organization for Standardization)` standardized C++.
 A new version of the standard, which contained only a few fixes was released in 2003.
 These standards are commonly referred to as C++98.

+.. sidebar:: Why is a standard important?

+  Before standardization, programs written for one compiler could often not be compiled by other ones, because each supported different features or supported the same features differently (each implemented its own :dfn:`dialect` of C++).
+Since the standardization of C++, these differences have vastly decreased, and nearly all programs can be compiled on all C++-compilers with no changes.

 In 2011, the next version of C++ was standardized: C++11 adds many enhancements that, make C++ “feel like a new language” [Stroustrup01]_.
-A new minor (though by far not as minor as C++03) update is expected in late summer 2014, the next major one is planned for 2017, which shows that since C++11 the speed of the standardization committee has greatly increased.
+A new minor (though by far not as minor as C++03) update was released in 2014 and the next major one is planned for 2017, which shows that since C++11 the speed of the standardization committee has greatly increased.
 See http://isocpp.org/std/status for more on this.

 The standard is intended mainly for :ref:`compiler <intro-compiler>` writers but it may also be useful